 The visual landscape in the vicinity of the Wambo Coal Mine is dominated by the Wollemi National Park escarpment and the forested landforms that rise behind the escarpment.
 The escarpment rises above 600 metres (m) Australian Height Datum (AHD) and peaks at Mount Wambo (approximately 650 m AHD).
-Cliffs associated with the Wollemi National Park escarpment are shown in Figures M-1 and M-2.
+Cliffs associated with the Wollemi National Park escarpment are shown in Figures L-1.

-Other cliffs in the vicinity of South Bates Extension Underground Mine are addressed in the Land Management Plan for Longwalls 17 to 24.
+Other cliffs in the vicinity of South Bates Extension Underground Mine are addressed in the Land Management Plans for Longwalls 17 to 20, 21 to 24, and 24 to 26.